-Cliff Asness on Marvel vs. DC, Bubble Logic, and Why Never to Share a Gym with Cirque du Soleil
+Cliff Asness on Marvel vs. DC and Why Never to Share a Gym with Cirque du Soleil (Ep.
+5 — Live at Mason)

 Tyler and investment strategist Cliff Asness discuss momentum and value investing strategies, disagreeing with Eugene Fama, Marvel vs. DC, the inscrutability of risk, high frequency trading, the economics of Ayn Rand, bubble logic, and why never to share a gym with Cirque du Soleil.